tmfg/digitraffic/_developments/rata-bussikorvaus-sektorointi-en.md

 date: 2024-08-16
 ---

-Information about bus replacements and stop sectors will be introduced into rail APIs.
+Information about bus replacements will be introduced into rail APIs.